KissPeter/APIFuzzer/README.md

 APIFuzzer reads your API description and step by step fuzzes the fields to validate if you application can cope with the fuzzed parameters.
 Does not require coding.

-## Main features
+## APIFuzzer main features

-*Parse API definition from local file or remote URL
+* Parse API definition from local file or remote URL
 * JSON and YAML file format support
-* GET, POST, PUT, POST, DELETE methods are supported
+* All HTTP methods are supported
 * Fuzzing of request body, query string, path parameter and request header are supported
 * Support CI integration
     * Generate JUnit XML test report format